 My sugar cravings dissipated to the point where I no longer even craved having ice cream after dinner to “eat my feelings” on particularly stressful bedtime routine nights.
 My husband was a bit shocked… but we learned that was the one thing that started my journey to losing that extra 50 lbs.

 It sounds weird, I know… but it’s true.
 So many products we find at local and online retail stores are filled with harmful chemicals that absorb through our skin and our lungs at an alarming rate.
 Most of these chemicals are not friendly to our bodies, and can cause a whole host of problems including autoimmune issues, neurological problems, behavioral issues, infertility or birth defects, cardiovascular problems, hormone problems, and more.

 Often while our bodies try to figure out what to do with them, they’re stored in our fat cells, making losing that fat seemingly impossible.
 Then when you do start to lose weight through improving gut health and flushing your body with extra water, you end up feeling dizzy and nauseous and assume the regimen isn’t working or worth it.
 This is normal.
 When those chemicals are dislodged from our fat cells when we are burning that fat, they have to take their course through your body to exit through your pores or lower digestive system.
 It isn’t comfortable, but it is necessary for long term health and consistent weight loss.

-If we continue to use products laden with harmful chemicals, we will continually be replenishing the fat cell toxin load, making trimming down impossible.
+If you continue to use products laden with harmful chemicals, you will continually be replenishing the fat cell toxin load, making trimming down impossible.

-If we remove these harmful products from our daily routines and replace them with safe options that don’t contain those 2,500 harmful (yet common) chemicals, then our weight loss will be more permanent and less stubborn.
+If you remove these harmful products from your daily routines, and replace them with safe options that don’t contain those 2,500 harmful (yet common) chemicals, then our weight loss will be more permanent and less stubborn.